hammadmalik17/Cloud-Native-AI-Knowledge-Assistant/README.md

 **"What's the failure mode if Gemini is down?"**

 The `/query` endpoint would throw a 500 error.
 In production, you'd want: retry with exponential backoff, a fallback response ("The LLM service is temporarily unavailable — here are the raw relevant chunks"), and a circuit breaker.
 These are on the roadmap.

 ---

-## 🎤 How to Talk About This in Interviews

-Most junior AI portfolios: *"I called the OpenAI API and built a chatbot."* Interviewers have seen that a thousand times.
-It signals: *can follow a tutorial.*

-This project signals something different — if you talk about it right.

-**Don't say:** *"It's a RAG system where you upload PDFs and ask questions."*

-**Say:** *"I built a document-grounded QA system.
-The core challenge was: how do you retrieve semantically relevant context at query time without scanning the entire corpus?
-I solved that with dense vector retrieval — documents are chunked and embedded offline into a vector store, so at query time you're doing a nearest-neighbor search in embedding space, not a string match.
-The ingestion and generation pipelines are intentionally decoupled, which means I can swap the LLM without touching the embedding pipeline, and scale them independently."*

-Notice the structure: **problem → architectural decision → tradeoff → consequence.** That's how senior engineers speak.
-Practice it until it's natural.

-**Questions to be ready for:**
-- Walk me through what happens when a file is uploaded
-- Why did you choose Qdrant over [X]?
-- What would break at 10,000 concurrent uploads?
-- How would you add multi-tenancy (user-specific document isolation)?
-- What would you change about the chunking strategy?
-- How would you evaluate retrieval quality?

----